 Burning Restrictions & Bans

 Lighting fires on your property can be extremely dangerous.
-To help reduce the risk, prohibited dates are set according to seasonal conditions and may be adjusted.
-Sign up to receive regular Bushfire and Harvest Ban SMS updates.
+Prohibited dates are set according to seasonal conditions and are adjusted when required.

 No fires are to be lit in the open air during this time.

-A permit is required to burn during these times until further notice.
-Permit Issuing Contacts can be found here.
+A permit is required to burn during these times.
+Permit Issuing Contacts can be found here

 Harvest and Vehicle Movement Bans are put in place by the Shire of Esperance under the Bushfires Act 1954.
 A ban is put in place to restrict activities that are likely to cause or contribute to the spread of a bushfire.